Creatine before or after workouts?

 Yes, creatine is perfectly safe.
 In fact, it’s one of the most well-researched supplements that you can get on the market today.
 Creatine upholds all the promises from a sports science standpoint, but it’s also been claimed that it could have additional health benefits too.
 Some of these benefits include possible lowering of blood sugar and improving brain functions, but these areas still require further research to be concrete.

-Jack Barrell is a Tech and Fitness Writer for What’s the Best.
-He is invested in all things entertainment and keeps well up to date with the latest sports and exercise trends too.
-On his off days Jack can usually be found doing one of two things; lifting heavy weights – or watching his favourite Star Wars for the thousandth time.
+Jack Barrell is a Tech and Fitness Writer and Reviewer for What’s the Best.
+He is invested in the entertainment space and also keeps well in the loop with the latest sports and exercise trends too.
+On his off days, Jack can usually be found either in the gym – or watching his favourite Star Wars for the thousandth time.